RupGit25/Project-BP-Analysis/README.md

 # Project-BP Analysis

-This project showcases a simple BP (Blood Pressure) monitoring concept through images and short demo videos.
+This repository contains a sample dataset of images and short demo videos related to blood pressure (BP) monitoring.

 ## 📷 Images